Andrea1999Broglia/Solar-field-output-simulation-by-Monte-Carlo-method/README.md

 >4) aggregate the results.

 > IMPORTANT: The Jupyter notebook containing the code can be found and downloaded [HERE](https://github.com/Andrea1999Broglia/Solar-field-output-Montecarlo-analysis/blob/main/model.ipynb)

+# The Data
+This model aims at simulating the performance of 10 MW solar field in Milan.
+As a conseuqence, the weather phenomena distribution was based on the historical data provided by [Il Meteo](https://www.ilmeteo.it/portale/archivio-meteo).

+Moreover, the expected daily power output was compared with the data regarding the energy price in Milan during all of 2024 (Prezzo zonale Nord) provided by [GME](https://www.mercatoelettrico.org/it-it/Home/Esiti/Elettricita/MGP/Esiti/PUN).

 # The model
 The equation used to calculate the power output of the plant at any given moment is the following equation reported by Brecl et al. [1]: